ReemMelamed/Music-Player-App/README.md

 - 🔀 Shuffle mode
 - ⭐ Mark and view favorite songs
 - ⏩ Seek bar: click or drag to jump to any point in the song
+- 🗂️ Create, delete, and manage playlists (add/remove songs)
 - ⌨️ Rich keyboard shortcuts (see below)
 - 🏷️ Hebrew and English support
-- 🗂️ Remembers your favorites between sessions
+- 🗂️ Remembers your favorites and playlists between sessions
 - 🖱️ Double-click to play, click buttons for controls

 ---